emilyboda/ePaper-Parking-Display/README.md

         - The preview box shows exactly what your image will look like.
     4. Copy the Request URL directly into `settings.json` under `mapbox request url`.
         - Make sure that `update mapbox image?` is set to "yes".
 This will tell the script it needs to download a new image, which is very important the first time.
 If you ever move or decide to update the image, you can set `update mapbox image?` to "yes" to force it to refresh.
     5. Don't forget to add your home coordinates to `house coords` in `settings.json`.
+This should be notated in the (lat, lon) format.
 16. Get your Google Maps Snap to Road API key
     1. Create an API key following the instructions [on this page](https://developers.google.com/maps/documentation/roads/get-api-key)
     2. Once you've created the API key, make sure that you select "Library" from the sidebar and search for "Roads API" and enable it.
     3. Copy your API key to `settings.json` as `google maps api key`.
+17. Test your parking display!
+    1. Run your file with `python3 /home/pi/parking/update_parking.py` (or change the file path to where your `update_parking.py` file is located).
+    2. Take a look for any error messages!
+       - If you get `ModuleNotFoundError: No module named 'pytz'`, then run `pip3 install pytz`.
-17. Add `update_parking.py` to the crontab file.
+18. If all goes according to plan in the previous step, then add `update_parking.py` to the crontab file.
     1. Use `crontab -e` to edit the file.
-    2. Add `*/10 * * * python3 /home/pi/update_parking.py` to the bottom of the file.
+    2. Add `*/10 * * * python3 /home/pi/parking/update_parking.py` to the bottom of the file.
+Again, the file path should match where your `update_parking.py` file is located.

     *This will run the program to check for a new parking location every 10 minutes.
 The screen will only update if your car has actually moved to a new location on the screen.*

 ### Create your Tasker plugin to populate the location
 *Skip to the next section if you don't have an Android device.*

-18. Create a task that runs the following:
+19. Create a task that runs the following:
     - Get Location v2.
     - Use the Spreadsheet Update plug-in to write %gl_coordinates to cell B2 on the tab called "current".
     - I also update a second tab in the sheet to make a log with the date/time and the coordinates so I can go back and troubleshoot if necessary.
-19. Create a profile to trigger the task
+20. Create a profile to trigger the task
     - Profile should be triggered when BT is connected.
 Set the BT to your car's BT.
     - Connect the get location task you just created.
     - Move the task to "Exit" so it only runs when bluetooth is disconnected.